Hiring Process Steps to Build a Strong Debt Collection Team

 While this cycle may be common for many debt collection agencies, it is possible to hire teams of talented and dedicated professionals.

-The time is now for a new hiring approach.
+The time for new hiring processes is now.
 After all, we want to attract the best talent to our industry and make the best hiring decisions.
 All it takes is a few small shifts in our hiring strategies to make a major impact.

 This diversity puts a lot of pressure on anyone who needs to select the best employee for their open position.
 The good news is, I have a foolproof strategy for navigating a pile of resumes, and all you need is a printer and a highlighter.